n6xej/StructureCloudScanner/README.md

 The controls of hidden by default and require a long press to make them visible.
 The view port has also been set to the size of the screen.

-When uploading to dropbox, the preview picture is a snapshot of what is currently displayed, unlike the email version which is rendered from the initial viewpoint
+When uploading to dropbox, the preview picture is a snapshot of what is currently displayed, unlike the sampleSDK version which is rendered from the initial viewpoint

 <p align="center">
   <img src="Images/27.png" alt="shaded view" width="420"/>